This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 The full table scanning is always creating a performance issue for any database.

-As a Database Professional, you might be adding database indexes on a table but periodically the volume of data is changing so we need to analyze the old indexes, or we should find missing indexes which may require for query optimizer.
+As a Database Professional, you are adding the database indexes on a table but periodically the volume of data is changing so we need to analyze the old indexes, or we should find missing indexes which may require for the better query performance.

-On the other hand, Database Administrator may also require a report on missing indexes which they can share with developers and users so that they can modify it.
+On the other hand, Database Administrator may also require a report on missing indexes which they can share with developers and users so that they can modify indexes accordingly.